brson/rust-anthology/src/rusts-built-in-traits.md

----
-title: Rust's Built-in Traits, the When, How & Why
+# Rust's Built-in Traits, the When, How & Why
----

 As the title not quite subtly hints, today I'm going to write about the *traits* that come with [Rust](http://rust-lang.org)'s standard library,